data-gymnasia/courses/content/intro-statistics/content.md

     x-coordinate-system(x-axis="-5|10|2" y-axis="0|0.5|0.1")

-The density value at the omitted point is small when $\lambda$ is too small because [[the density is too concentrated at other points|the density is too spread out]], and the value is small when $\lambda$ is too large because [[the density is too spread out|the density is zero everywhere]].
+The density value at the omitted point is small when $\lambda$ is too small because [[the mass is too concentrated at other points|the mass is too spread out]], and the value is small when $\lambda$ is too large because [[the mass is too spread out|the mass is zero everywhere]].
 :::

 [Continue](btn:next)